 There is a crisis in Sydney that needs to be addressed.
 In order to fix this, you need to dig deeper into the food waste issue and unravel the truth.
 This will help you identify the problems and know how to solve them.
 Now let us start by looking at the shocking truths about food waste in Sydney.

 Food waste: stats & facts

 Out of every five bags of food bought, at least one goes to waste

 In Sydney, out of every five bags of food that someone buys, at least one of these bags goes to waste.
 Well, this is how it happens.
-Every single household in Australia, Sydney included, wastes food worth about $1036.
-If you translate this into tones, you will get about 4 tons of wasted food.
+Every household in Australia, Sydney included, wastes food worth about $1036.
+You will get about 4 tons of wasted food if you translate this into tones.

 Knowledge of food Matter is the Major Cause of Food Waste

-Another good example is the fact that many people in Sydney do not know how to preserve food.
-Basically, having leftover food is not a problem.
+Another good example is that many people in Sydney do not know how to preserve food.
+Having leftover food is not a problem.
 The issue comes when they are improperly preserved and end up going bad.
-Of course, when food rots, it just ends up being thrown out.
+Of course, when food rots, it is thrown out.

 Young people and Affluent Families Waste the Most Amount of Food

 According to research, young people waste a lot of food.
 This is because they are known not to like cooking and usually opt to buy.
 When they do buy food, they buy in large quantities.
 Most of which they do not eat and end up going to waste.